-Long term care of arm

-Take extra care to avoid insect bites, scratches or other trauma to your arm.
+Long term care of leg - take extra care to avoid insect bites, scratches or other trauma to the leg.
 Clean any wound carefully and watch for any early signs of infection such as swelling, redness and pain.
 If these occur then please call your GP.
-Avoid blood tests on that arm.
+Do not walk barefooted and wear comfortable shoes.